 - Start by adjusting your grass trimmer so you can comfortably hold and control it when cutting a vertical edge.

 - Rotate the head to cut vertically and adjust the shaft length if necessary, as well as the position of the handles.

 - Stand so that you can clearly see where you're cutting.

 - Try to look along the length of the lawn edge to avoid cutting a jagged line.

 - Cut slowly, checking regularly that you're cutting straight.

 Some grass trimmers have a plant guard, which is a wire hoop that projects in front of the grass trimmers.
 Remember to keep this up against the tree or bush, and be aware that if you swipe sideways you will cut into the bark.

 It's very easy to accidentally catch the base of trees and shrubs with your grass trimmer, which rips the bark, letting disease into the plant.
 In the worst cases it's possible to kill a tree if the bark is cut right around the trunk.

 Remember to feed out plenty of line when you're doing this.
-The line will break regularly and there is a risk that you will lose the line if you don't feed out more regularly.
+The line will break regularly and there's a risk that you will lose it if you don't feed out more regularly.
 You will also work more efficiently by using the maximum cutting area.

 Head to our expert buying guide to find the useful features that will help with trimming jobs.